1 Line (Sound Transit): Future plans

 Sound Transit's expansion ballot measures, passed as Sound Transit 2 in 2008 and Sound Transit 3 in 2016, enabled the planning of future Link light rail extensions, scheduled to open in stages between 2021 and 2040.
-The Northgate Link extension opened on October 2, 2021, and is set to be followed by the East Link Extension in 2023, creating a new line to Bellevue and Redmond.
-During construction related to East Link in early 2020, trains within the downtown transit tunnel were temporarily limited to single-track operations and divided into two lines at Pioneer Square station.
+The Northgate Link extension opened on October 2, 2021, and extended the 1 Line by three stations to the north end of Seattle.
+It was followed by the 2 Line in 2024, a new line to Bellevue and Redmond, that will be extended west to Seattle in 2025.
+During construction related to the 2 Line (then called East Link) in early 2020, trains within the downtown transit tunnel were temporarily limited to single-track operations and divided into two lines at Pioneer Square station.

-As part of the Sound Transit 2 program, the 1 Line will be extended north to Lynnwood in 2024 and south to Federal Way in 2025.
-The line would have trains every eight minutes at peak and ten minutes mid-day and on weekends, with a combined frequency of four minutes at peak and five minutes off-peak between International District/Chinatown and Lynnwood City Center stations.
+As part of the Sound Transit 2 program, the 1 Line is scheduled to be extended south to Federal Way on December 6, 2025.
 In 2032, the 3 Line to West Seattle will begin service, temporarily operating between Alaska Junction and SODO station.
 The opening of an extension to Ballard by 2039, traveling via a new tunnel through Downtown Seattle, will split the corridor between two lines: the 1 Line, operating from Ballard to Tacoma via the Rainier Valley and Sea-Tac Airport; and the 3 Line, operating from Lynnwood (and later Everett) to West Seattle.
 Two infill stations along the current route of the 1 Line are planned to open in 2031 at South Graham Street in the Rainier Valley and Boeing Access Road in northern Tukwila.